Fiber-optic communication: History

-In 1880 Alexander Graham Bell and his assistant Charles Sumner Tainter created a very early precursor to fiber-optic communications, the Photophone, at Bell's newly established Volta Laboratory in Washington, D.C.
-Bell considered it his most important invention.
-The device allowed for the transmission of sound on a beam of light.
+In 1880, Alexander Graham Bell and his assistant Charles Sumner Tainter created a very early precursor to fiber-optic communications, the photophone, a device that transmits sound over air using beams of light, at Bell's newly established Volta Laboratory in Washington, D.C..
 On June 3, 1880, Bell conducted the world's first wireless telephone transmission between two buildings, some 213 meters apart.
-Due to its use of an atmospheric transmission medium, the Photophone would not prove practical until advances in laser and optical fiber technologies permitted the secure transport of light.
-The Photophone's first practical use came in military communication systems many decades later.
+While Bell was extremely proud of it, the photophone never caught on and was soon superseded by radio.

-In 1954 Harold Hopkins and Narinder Singh Kapany showed that rolled fiber glass allowed light to be transmitted.
-Jun-ichi Nishizawa, a Japanese scientist at Tohoku University, proposed the use of optical fibers for communications in 1963.
-Nishizawa invented the PIN diode and the static induction transistor, both of which contributed to the development of optical fiber communications.
+In 1954, Harold Hopkins and Narinder Singh Kapany showed that bundles of glass fibers could be used to transmit an image.
+In 1963, Jun-ichi Nishizawa, a Japanese scientist at Tohoku University, proposed the use of optical fibers for communication.

-In 1966 Charles K. Kao and George Hockham at Standard Telecommunication Laboratories showed that the losses of 1,000 dB/km in existing glass (compared to 5–10 dB/km in coaxial cable) were due to contaminants which could potentially be removed.
+In 1966, Charles K. Kao and George Hockham at Standard Telecommunication Laboratories showed that the losses of 1,000 dB/km in existing optical fiber glass (compared to 5–10 dB/km in coaxial cable) were due to contaminants which could potentially be removed.

-Optical fiber with attenuation low enough for communication purposes (about 20 dB/km) was developed in 1970 by Corning Glass Works.
-At the same time, GaAs semiconductor lasers were developed that were compact and therefore suitable for transmitting light through fiber optic cables for long distances.
+In 1970, optical fiber with attenuation low enough for practical communication purposes (about 20 dB/km) was developed by Corning Glass Works.
+Simultaneously, GaAs semiconductor lasers were developed that were compact and powerful enough to transmit light through fiber-optic cables over long distances.
+InGaAsP lasers were subsequently developed, which operate at a wavelength of 1550 nm, where attenuation in optical fiber is lowest.

+Firat generation

 In 1973, Optelecom, Inc., co-founded by the inventor of the laser, Gordon Gould, received a contract from ARPA for one of the first optical communication systems.
-Developed for Army Missile Command in Huntsville, Alabama, the system was intended to allow a short-range missile with video processing to communicate by laser to the ground by means of a five-kilometer long optical fiber that unspooled from the missile as it flew.
-Optelecom then delivered the first commercial optical communications system to Chevron.
+Developed for defense purposes by Army Missile Command in Huntsville, Alabama, the system was intended to allow a short-range missile with video processing to communicate by laser to the ground by means of a five-kilometer-long optical fiber that unspooled from the missile as it flew.
+Next, Optelecom delivered the first commercial optical communications system to Chevron.

-After a period of research starting from 1975, the first commercial fiber-optic telecommunications system was developed which operated at a wavelength around 0.8 μm and used GaAs semiconductor lasers.
+After a period of research starting from 1975, the first commercial fiber-optic telecommunications system was developed, which operated at a wavelength around 0.8 μm and used GaAs semiconductor lasers.
 This first-generation system operated at a bit rate of 45 Mbit/s with repeater spacing of up to 10 km.
-Soon on 22 April 1977, General Telephone and Electronics sent the first live telephone traffic through fiber optics at a 6 Mbit/s throughput in Long Beach, California.
+Soon after, on 22 April 1977, General Telephone and Electronics sent the first live telephone traffic through fiber optics at a 6 Mbit/s throughput in Long Beach, California.

-In October 1973, Corning Glass signed a development contract with CSELT and Pirelli aimed to test fiber optics in an urban environment: in September 1977, the second cable in this test series, named COS-2, was experimentally deployed in two lines (9 km) in Turin, for the first time in a big city, at a speed of 140 Mbit/s.
+In October 1973, Corning Glass signed a development contract with CSELT and Pirelli aimed to test fiber optics in an urban environment: in September 1977, the second cable in this test series, named COS-2, was experimentally deployed in two lines over 9 km in Turin, for the first time in a big city, at a speed of 140 Mbit/s.